General context, key principles and hot topics

 Under the UK Listing Rules, publicly listed companies must issue a market announcement of any major new development that may affect their business without delay, if the development may lead to a substantial share price movement.
 A notice compelling the provision of documents would be unlikely to require an announcement, but confirmation from the authority that the company was a suspect in a criminal investigation would be likely to require an announcement.

-Organisations that are authorised by the FCA also have an obligation to disclose to it anything relating to the firm of which it would reasonably expect notice.
+Organisations that are authorised by the Financial Conduct Authority also have an obligation to disclose to it anything relating to the firm of which it would reasonably expect notice.
 This would include breaches of UK laws and regulations, civil, criminal or disciplinary proceedings against a firm and fraud, errors and other irregularities.

-Pubic companies are also required to complete a fraud and error declaration as part of their audit process, expressly referencing not only material misstatements but suspicions of fraud or control failures.
-A person commits a criminal offence pursuant to section 501 of the Companies Act 2006 if they knowingly or recklessly make a misleading, false or deceptive statement to an auditor.
+Public companies are also required to complete a fraud and error declaration as part of their audit process, expressly referencing not only material misstatements but suspicions of fraud or control failures.
+A person commits a criminal offence pursuant to section 501 of the Companies Act 2006 if he or she knowingly or recklessly make a misleading, false or deceptive statement to an auditor.

 37 How are internal investigations viewed by local enforcement bodies in your country?

 UK authorities have publicly stated that they are not opposed to internal investigations that are carried out in a manner that would not impede a criminal prosecution.
-They expect data-gathering exercises to be carried out promptly, covertly and coordinated across multiple sites simultaneously.
+They expect data-gathering exercises to be carried out promptly and covertly and to be coordinated across multiple sites simultaneously.
 ‘Covert’ in this context is intended to ensure potential suspects in a later criminal investigation are not tipped off prior to data collection and so given an opportunity to destroy or delete incriminating material.
 It does not mean that companies should conduct internal investigations in a manner that involves unlawful surveillance or data-gathering techniques (whereby they could be separately liable for other offences).
-In practice, digital material should be forensically imaged and preserved by information technology specialists.
+Data collections should be forensically sound, preserving metadata.
 All procedures used to gather and image data should be recorded and then fully disclosed to the relevant law enforcement authority.

 Additionally, UK authorities expect that full and accurate accounts are made of any witness interviews and, in some circumstances, consideration may need to be given to whether certain interviews should be conducted at all.
 This is particularly important if there is a risk of criticism that a corporate conducted an interview knowing that a law enforcement agency would wish to speak to a witness first and obtain a first account from a witness prior to any internal investigation or review.

-The SFO has repeatedly said that it expects to be given interview notes by corporates seeking to demonstrate co-operation in their investigation.
+The Serious Fraud Office has repeatedly said that it expects to be given interview notes by corporates seeking to demonstrate co-operation in their investigation.
 While this is tempered to an extent by an acknowledgement that disclosure is not required when legal professional privilege applies, when such a claim is without foundation, co-operation is likely to be cast into doubt in the absence of such a disclosure.

 38 Can the attorney–client privilege be claimed over any aspects of internal investigations in your country?
 What steps should a company take in your country to protect the privilege or confidentiality of an internal investigation?